MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/designer-auto-layout.md

 ---
 title: "Auto Layout with the Xamarin Designer for iOS"
-description: "This guide introduces iOS Auto Layout and the new constraints workflow available in the Xamarin Designer for iOS." ms.prod: xamarin ms.assetid: CAC7A715-55BB-45E2-BB6D-2168D36D428F ms.technology: xamarin-ios
+description: "This guide introduces iOS Auto Layout and describes how to use the Xamarin Designer for iOS to create and edit layouts using constraints.
+It also discusses modifying constraints in code, animating constraint changes, and more." ms.prod: xamarin ms.assetid: CAC7A715-55BB-45E2-BB6D-2168D36D428F ms.technology: xamarin-ios